Slowdeb/Tryhackme/Mr Robot.md

 ![wpdashboard](https://user-images.githubusercontent.com/76821053/185762692-9b53da6b-2af4-4936-b93d-b0b0dc7e36b9.png)

-Now, we can get a foothold on the target system with a reverse shell through the Appereance page, which lets me edit themes.
+Now,the Appearance page lets me edit themes so this is our way to get a foothold on the target system with a reverse shell.
 So i will use pentestmonkey php-reverse-shell.

-I edited the page template.php or archives.php so when i ran a preview of the theme Twenty Thirteen i got a reverse shell.
+Editing the page template.php or archives.php when the preview of the theme Twenty Thirteen runs we got ourself a reverse shell.

-Sometimes i need to go to the link manually, example:
+Sometimes you need to go to the link manually, example: